 Neely Quinn, Nutrition Therapist

 I am a Certified Integrative Clinical Nutrition Therapist living in Boulder, Colorado.
-My role at Paleo Plan involves blogging and writing other educational content, seeing clients as a Personal Paleo Coach, and answering readers’ and members’ questions.
+My role at Paleo Plan involves overseeing our meal plan, blogging, writing our ebooks, seeing clients as a Personal Paleo Coach, and answering readers’ and members’ questions.
 I love my job, and I truly believe that eating Paleo allows most people to thrive.
 I started eating Paleo in 2009 after I realized my body didn’t tolerate grains or legumes very well, and it was the best dietary choice I’ve ever made (and I have experimented a LOT).

 In my practice as a Paleo coach, I see a lot of people who struggle to make it through their everyday lives because they’re too sick and too tired.
 I also help a lot of people who are already eating Paleo, but they want to improve their athletic performance or lose those last 5-20 pounds.
 Either way, witnessing them change their diets and improve their health is incredibly rewarding for me.
 I’m a no-nonsense kind of girl, and I generally cut to the heart of the matter, whether it’s in my writing or in my sessions with clients.
 I like to see people get better as quickly as possible because I know what it’s like to feel awful.